Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 ## 12-newest_files
 Displays the 10 most recently modified regular files in the current directory, sorted from newest to oldest.
 One file is shown per line.
 Directories are excluded from the output.
+## 13-unique
+Takes a list of words (one per line) from standard input and prints only the words that appear exactly once.
+The output is sorted alphabetically, one word per line.